 For example, 84% may support the death penalty, and wish to retain it, with 25% of the 84% having a life sentence preference, and 59% of the 84% having a preference for the death penalty, with both groups, still supporting the death penalty at 84%, with the same respondents.

-Although Quinnapiac and Gallup claim this shows lower support for the death penalty, support dropping form 84% to 59%, there is zero evidence to support their claim (2) .
+Although Quinnipiac and Gallup claim this shows lower support for the death penalty, support dropping from 84% to 59%, there is zero evidence to support their claim (2) .
 Why would death penalty support, suddenly drop 25 points, from the same respondents?
 It wouldn't.

 If 95% support LWOP and if the preference poll shows that 25% prefer LWOP, does that mean that LWOP support suddenly dropped 70%, with the same respondents, at the same time?

-Of course not, but that is Gallup and Quinnapiac's illogic
+Of course not, but that is Gallup and Quinnipiac's illogic.

 Does Gallup have a bias supportive of the anti death penalty movement?